arush15june/reflection-attack/README.md

     3. Haxor ------ [ Kab(Ra) ] -------> Bob --   Channel 1

-    Haxor is authentication as Alice!
+    Haxor is authenticated as Alice!
 ```